AR-10 vs. AR-15: A Comparison

 The AR-10 in a Nutshell

-While working for Fairchild ArmaLite, a California-based aviation company, firearms genius Eugene Stoner in the mid-1950s developed a lightweight automatic rifle.
+While working for Fairchild ArmaLite, a California-based aviation company, firearms genius Eugene Stoner in the mid-1950s developed a lightweight automatic rifle — the original assault rifle, if you will.

-His ArmaLite Rifle Model 10, remembered today simply as the AR-10, was a radical departure from the wood and steel rifles that preceded it, incorporating high-impact polymers, aircraft-grade aluminum upper and lower receivers, and a piston-less direct gas impingement operating system.
+His ArmaLite Rifle Model 10, often just called the “Armalite Rifle”, remembered today simply as the AR-10, was a radical departure from the wood and steel rifles that preceded it, incorporating high-impact polymers, aircraft-grade aluminum upper and lower receivers, and a piston-less direct gas impingement operating system.

 The AR-15 in a Nutshell

-Tasked by ArmaLite in the late 1950s to develop a scaled-down .223 Remington-chambered rifle from Stoner’s original AR-10 concept, Stoner’s assistant, Robert Fremont, along with Jim Sullivan made a series of changes to the preceding battle rifle’s design to produce what is now forever enshrined as the ArmaLite Model 15, or AR-15.
+Tasked by ArmaLite in the late 1950s to develop a scaled-down .223 Remington-chambered rifle from Stoner’s original AR-10 concept, Stoner’s assistant, Robert Fremont, along with Jim Sullivan made a series of changes to the preceding battle rifle’s design to produce what is now forever enshrined as the ArmaLite Model 15, or AR-15, which was submitted for testing by the U.S. Continental Army Command for consideration as a replacement for the very long-in-the-tooth M1 Garand.

-While the AR-10 died out in the Disco-era and fell out of production for decades, its smaller half-brother, the AR-15 shot to international prominence as Colt picked up the patents and aggressively started marketing their semi-automatic rifle, winning military and law enforcement contracts while simultaneously bringing “sporter” variants to the commercial market.
+While the AR-10 died out in the Disco-era, while its smaller half-brother, the AR-15 shot to international prominence as Colt picked up the patents in 1959 and aggressively started marketing their semi-automatic rifle, winning military and law enforcement contracts while simultaneously bringing “sporter” variants to the commercial market.

 By the 1980s, Colt lost market share to small AR makers such as Olympic and Bushmaster, a trend that continued until over 100 companies were making AR-15 pattern firearms by 2015.